josdem/hugo/content/techtalk/spring/spring_webflux_thymeleaf.md

 }
 ```

 At this point you have an application Spring Boot running in 8080 port.
-Execute this command in order execute this project, to see the Hello World message you might need to open URL provided by Spring in a browser:
+Execute this command to start this project, to see our Hello World message you might need to open URL `http://localhost:8080` in a browser:

 ```bash
 gradle bootRun